finit-project/finit/doc/watchdog.md

 board are properly reset for the next boot, in effect ensuring the system works the same after both a power-on and reboot event.

+> [!NOTE]
+> The watchdog reboot delegation can be enabled with the `reboot-watchdog`
+> configuration option in `/etc/finit.conf`.
+By default this is disabled
+> and the system reboots directly via the SoC using the kernel's `reboot(2)`
+> syscall.
+See [Runlevels](config/runlevels.md) for details.

-The delegation is performed at the very last steps of system shutdown, if reboot has been selected and an elected watchdog is known, first a `SIGPWR` is sent to advise watchdogd of the pending reboot.
+The delegation is performed at the very last steps of system shutdown, if reboot has been selected, `reboot-watchdog` is enabled, and an elected watchdog is known.
+First a `SIGPWR` is sent to advise watchdogd of the pending reboot.
 Then, when the necessary steps of preparing the system for shutdown (umount etc.) are completed, Finit sends `SIGTERM` to watchdogd and puts itself in a 10 sec timeout loop waiting for the WDT to reset the board.
-If a reset is not done before the timeout, Finit falls back to`reboot(RB_AUTOBOOT)` which tells the kernel to do the reboot.
+If a reset is not done before the timeout, Finit falls back to `reboot(RB_AUTOBOOT)` which tells the kernel to do the reboot.

 An external watchdog service can also be used.
 The more advanced cousin [watchdogd](https://github.com/troglobit/watchdogd/) is the recommended